-'''

-awplus(config)# no crypto secure-mode
+awplus(config)# no crypto secure-mode awplus(config)# exit awplus# write awplus# reboot

-awplus(config)# exit

-awplus# write

-awplus# reboot

-'''

-Reboot the device.
-The device must be rebooted after Secure Mode is turned off, and ideally Flash memory should be erased via the bootloader, as described above.
+3. Reboot the device.

+The device must be rebooted after Secure Mode is turned off, and ideally flash memory should be erased via the bootloader, as described above.

-How to Verify the Release File
+How to verify the firmware file

-On devices that support Secure Mode, to ensure that the release file has not been corrupted or interfered with during download, you can verify the release file.
+You can verify the firmware file to ensure that it has not been corrupted or interfered with during download.
 To do this, enter Global Configuration mode and enter the following command to verify the SHA256 checksum of the file:

-awplus(config) # crypto verify <filename> <hash-value>
+awplus(config)# crypto verify <filename> <hash-value>